 Dear Diary,

-it just doesn't seem to be granted to me.
-Just when you think you've thrown up enough this week... when you thought things would change for the better in your care... when you're thinking about whether a change of care provider might not be a wise decision after all....
+it just doesn't seem to be happening.
+Just when you think you've had enough vomiting this week... just when you think things are going to change for the better in your care... just when you're wondering whether changing care provider might not be a wise decision after all...

 Then it's time again for a hefty setback.
 And it's from a damper of my favourite kind.
 The one where not only I, but also the nurse's own colleagues say it's unnecessarily complicated what she's come up with.

 For once, I'm the most annoyed today.
-After the action this morning, I'm really annoyed.
+I'm really annoyed after the action this morning.
 My sister is visiting from Spain and we've lost half a day.
 My metabolic rhythm is out of control.
-I've been trying to laxate with Movicol and Microlax for an hour - to no avail.
-We haven't been able to do any nursing yet and I have a visitor coming in 30 minutes.
-And in one and a half hours the head of a new nursing service will come by to get to know me.
+I've been trying for an hour with Movicol and Microlax - to no avail.
+We haven't been able to do any nursing yet and I have a visitor in 30 minutes.
+And in an hour and a half, the head of a new care service is coming round to meet me.
 We've been in contact for a while.
-And I'm so tired.
+And I'm really tired.

 The appointment later was, funnily enough, one of the suggestions from the management of my current care service.
 I had accepted the appointment and informed my friends who were to be present at the crisis meeting.
 And then came, as every time, the cancellation from the care service.
 From then on, I didn't care what the management did.
 For the time being, there will be no new appointment from my side.
 I'm not going to be made a fool of any longer.
 They get far more than 300,000 € a year for the care and don't manage to come to a meeting for months, although there would be more than enough reasons for that.